In this article, you’ll find answers to questions like:

 - Voting: Youth should know the importance of voting, how to register and vote.

-• Cheryl Checkers, clinical consultant, National Alliance on Mental Illness in Palm Beach County
+• Cheryl Checkers, former clinical director, National Alliance on Mental Illness Palm Beach County

-• Dorothea Daniels, coordinator of Teen Outreach Program, Children’s Home Society
+• Dorothea Daniels, former coordinator of Teen Outreach Program, Children's Home Society of Florida